ptomulik/puppet-portsxutil/README_DEVEL.markdown

     bundle exec rake yard

 The generated documentation goes to `doc/` directory.
+Note that this works only under ruby >= 1.9.